DIVD-NL/web-www/_reports/greynoise-s-ukraine-only-list.md

 published: false

 ---
-On February 24, 2022, Andrew Morris – founder of cyber security company GreyNoise Intelligence – tweeted about a “free, public, unauthenticated, self-updating feed of all IPs that are exclusively targeting devices geographically located in Ukraine’s IP space with scans, exploits, etc.”
+On February 24, 2022, Andrew Morris – founder of cyber security company GreyNoise Intelligence – [tweeted ](https://twitter.com/Andrew___Morris/status/1496923547872206852?s=20&t=Y5vBKAso8TRrwief4KpbLg)about a “free, public, unauthenticated, self-updating feed of all IPs that are exclusively targeting devices geographically located in Ukraine’s IP space with scans, exploits, etc.”

 ![](/uploads/screenshot-andrew-morris-2.png)

 GreyNoise Intelligence is based in Washington DC and analyzes ‘Internet background noise’, in this case IP addresses targeting 'honey pots' based in Ukraine.
-The DIVD examined the list with IP’-adresses and found that some of the IP addresses were hacked NAS servers, routers, and AWS instances.
+The DIVD examined the list with IP addresses and found that some of the IP addresses were compromised NAS servers, routers, and AWS instances.

 ![Two waves of activity](/uploads/greynoiseukrainonlygraph2.png "Servers targeting honey pots in Ukraine")